RustaceansKenya/driver-development-book/driver_book/src/uart_theory/draft_1.md

 ### credits and references
 - Credits go to this [circuitbasics blog][reference-blog-one], for the images and elaborate content.
 You can give it a read.
-- If you want to learn about the different serial communication protocols associated with the UART, this Raveon technical brief provides a short overview
+- If you want to learn about the different serial communication protocols associated with the UART, this [Raveon technical brief][raveon-technical-brief] provides a short overview

 [reference-blog-one]: https://www.circuitbasics.com/basics-uart-communication/